SymondSalazar/Local-Storage-App/README.md

 # Installlation and Setup

-To install al dependencies and strat de project, run the following commands:
+To install al dependencies and start de project, run the following commands:

 ```ssh
 npm run install:all && npm start